lwmqn/shepherd/README.md

 <a name="API_announce"></a>
 ### .announce(msg[, callback])
-The Server can use this method to announce(/broadcast) any message to all Clients through the **announce channel**.
+The Server can use this method to announce(/broadcast) any message to all Clients.

 **Arguments:**